-For the first two years, most learning activities occur at White Hall, our medical education center.
+For the first two years, most learning activities occur at the Ramesh K. Gandhi Medical Education Center, also known as White Hall.
 This is a state-of-the-art space specifically designed for medical student education.
 Located here are classrooms, laboratories, small group rooms, study areas, a lounge, mailboxes and offices for faculty and administrators who are devoted to medical student education.
-The curriculum of the first two years is called Biennium I, and it provides a rich exposure to the basic medical sciences with close integration through the Patient, Physician & Society course and the practice of medicine through Introduction to Clinical Medicine.

-The fourth year has considerable flexibility to enhance student pursuit of interests as they define their next steps into residency.
-Emergency Medicine, Neurology and a Junior Internship integrate many of the third year experiences and, by the end of the year, all students feel confident in their knowledge and skills to begin their first post-graduate year.
+The fourth year has considerable flexibility to enhance student pursuit of interests as they define their next steps into residency. emergency medicine, neurology and electives integrate many of the third-year experiences and, by the end of the year, all students feel confident in their knowledge and skills to begin their first postgraduate year.
 The spectrum of electives, either existing or student-initiated, provide capstone experiences to broaden the perspective of medicine.
-Many students elect to spend a couple of months in a Third World country working in a clinic or hospital, complete a laboratory-based research project that started in the first year, or do a fourth year clerkship at another institution in another state.
+Many students elect to spend a couple of months in a Third World country working in a clinic or hospital, complete a laboratory-based research project that started in the first year or do a fourth-year clerkship at another institution in another state.